JiLiZART/sequence-as-promise/README.md

 ```

 ## More examples
-But, if we need to call all that functions with delays between them.
+But, if we need to call all that functions with primitive values between them (why not?).

 ```js
 const seq = require('sequence-as-promise');